Rosi2143/EphemerisCalendarImport/README.md

 # EphemerisCalendarImport
-import the school holiday calendar of Schulferien.org
+import the school holiday calendar of [schulferien.org](https://www.schulferien.org/deutschland/ferien/)

-The script imports the data from the school calendar files for your state into a xml-file readable by the Ephedermis action.
+The script imports the data from the school calendar files for your state into a xml-file readable by the Ephemeris action.
 ## get the calendars
 Calendars for German school holidays are centrally provided by [schulferien.org](https://www.schulferien.org/deutschland/ferien/).